originphp/website/source/docs/model/repositories.md

 To keep logic that has nothing to do with data persistence from bloating up your models, aka fat Models, you can use the OriginPHP `Repository` which is based upon the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html).

-A good candidate for this example is a User `model`, since this always gets really bloated.
+A good candidate for this example is a User `Model`, since this always gets really bloated.

-The first thing to do is to create a `repository` class using the plural name of the Model, this enables the lazyloading of the model which can be used.
+The first thing to do is to create a `Repository` class using the plural name of the Model, this enables the lazy loading of the model which can be used.

 ```linux
 $ bin/console generate respository Users